Zhansultan7/The-Final-Project/README.md

 <b>3.
 User personas</b> <br />
     ![Persona 1](https://user-images.githubusercontent.com/49634484/153609692-82c1cc3c-f7a9-4f5a-b57f-59d3836fcf93.png)
     ![Persona 2](https://user-images.githubusercontent.com/49634484/153608314-7049963a-4d6c-46a8-b80d-4636a1349bc9.png) <br />
 <b>4.
-User stories</b> <br />
+User stories</b>
-    User story #1: As a job seeker, I want to be able to see list of interesting vacancies so I can apply on them and have a job. <br />
+    User story #1: As a job seeker, I want to be able to see list of interesting vacancies so I can apply on them and have a job.
     User story #2: As an HR manager i want to have list of relevant applications so i can find worthy candidate. <br />  <br />
 <b>5.
 Sitemap, Page descriptions </b>
     ![Sitemap](https://user-images.githubusercontent.com/49634484/153659987-7214ad60-3ed7-40a6-a1c0-81b2d3ef4aea.png)<br />